fcambus/ansiweather/README.md

 Various tools can be used to fetch data: `curl`, `wget`, `ftp`.

-Please note that `ftp` flags and options might differ among implementations and versions, and the example provided here is known to work only on OpenBSD, NetBSD and Mac OS X.
+Please note that `ftp` flags and options might differ among implementations and versions, and the example provided here is known to work only on OpenBSD and NetBSD.

 Example: `curl -sf`